 Menopause is different for everyone, and it can bring both challenges and rewards.
 At the OHSU Center for Women’s Health, our experts are here to help you navigate this time in your life.
 You’ll find:

-- A specialty clinic for women over 40.
+- A specialty clinic for early menopause and menopause.

 - Specialists with advanced training in managing menopause, including for people with complex medical histories.

-Our providers can help you manage the physical, emotional and sexual changes of menopause.
+Our experts in the Menopause Clinic can help you manage the physical, emotional and sexual changes of menopause.
 We offer: